 - A full time employee is entitled to public holidays (or days substituted for public holidays) without deduction of pay.
 A part time employee is entitled to a public holiday (or day substituted for a public holiday) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - When Christmas Day or New Year's Day falls on a Saturday or Sunday, these public holidays are observed on the following Monday and when Boxing Day falls on a Sunday or a Monday, the holiday is observed on the following Tuesday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the award. - From 2022, Easter Sunday is a public holiday in Western Australia.
-The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
+When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend.
 Employees required to work on Easter Sunday must be paid at public holiday penalty rates.
 Visit the Easter Sunday public holiday page for more information. - Work performed on public holidays must be paid for at the rate of double time and one half. - Visit the Public Holidays in Western Australia page to view the public holiday dates.